ORTools4MTEX/ORTools/README.md

 ### [Example 6](./ORTools_example6.m)
 #### Two-stage parent grain reconstruction in a TRWIP steel
-This example is of a 10% cold-rolled twinning and transformation induced plasticity (TRWIP) steel microstructure presenting with a two-step martensitic transformation in which ε martensite formed from γ austenite, and α' martensite formed from ε martensite.
+This example is of a 10% cold-rolled twinning and transformation induced plasticity (TRWIP) steel microstructure presenting a two-step martensitic transformation in which ε martensite formed from γ austenite, and α' martensite formed from ε martensite.
 Here we use ORTools and the MTEX parent grain reconstruction functionalities to reconstruct both parent microstructures in a single workflow.
 In the end we demonstrate that variant analysis can be conducted on both transformations.

 *EBSD map courtesy: Pramanik et al. https://doi.org/10.1016/j.msea.2018.06.024*